 Interacting with a rich array of prominent speakers is a central part of the YDS student experience.
-This semester, the events calendar features the founder of the Equal Justice Initiative, the leader of the Moral Mondays movement, the CEO of Habitat for Humanity, the founder of black liberation theology, and many other leading scholars and practitioners.
+This semester, the events calendar featured the founder of the Equal Justice Initiative, the leader of the Moral Mondays movement, the CEO of Habitat for Humanity, the founder of black liberation theology, and many other leading scholars and practitioners.

 April 19 - James Cone